23 Creative Ideas For Your Christmas Eve Service

 Keep it fun.

-20. Have a photo booth in the lobby for family pictures.
+20. Have a photo booth in the lobby for family pictures along with fun props.

 21. Serve hot cocoa and cookies after each service to allow time for people to linger.
 The holidays are busy and sometimes the best gift can be time.
 The added benefit is that the smell of cookies will also usher in the season and welcome guests.